pbatard/nvBrightness/README.md

 your undocumented APIs.
 This is good old-fashioned disassembling (with Ghidra), debugging (with x64Dbg) and lengthy trial and error...

-Oh, and I am a EU resident, where we have laws that prevent overreaching EULA terms, like _"Thou shall not reverse engineer binaries that pertain to the hardware **YOU OWN**"_.
+Oh, and I am an EU resident, where we have laws that prevent overreaching EULA terms, like _"Thou shall not reverse engineer binaries that pertain to the hardware **YOU OWN**"_.

-With the obscene amount of money I paid for nVidia branded GPUs, I believe that I am entitled to the freedom of using them in whichever way I see fit, especially if it is to compensate for the lack of care you appear to be displaying to regular (non AI) consummers.
+With the obscene amount of money I paid for nVidia branded GPUs, I believe that I am entitled to the freedom of using them in whichever way I see fit, especially if it is to compensate for the lack of care you appear to be displaying to regular (non AI) consumers.
 This kind of **instant response** control for brightness, through customizable keyboard shortcuts, **should** be provided by your control panel, instead of leaving us with its current, clunky, mouse-only interface, that literally takes **10 whole seconds to launch!!!**